Automation and Processes

 Register only what you need for customer documentation or for generating reports on projects or your company's performance.

-Some project managers believe that very precise data give better results.
+Some project managers believe that exact data gives better results.
 In many cases, this means creating several accounts or activities, employees are then expected to track their time on.

-[Fact] Continuously tracking time increase the number of billable hours
+[Fact] Continuously tracking time increases the number of billable hours

-On average, 45 minutes are lost daily if your employees wait to the end of the day to track time.
+On average, 45 minutes are lost daily if your employees wait until the end of the day to track time.

-Try our simple calculator and see how many hours your company is potentially loosing.
+Try our simple calculator and see how many hours your company is potentially losing.

 However, if employees have to track time on several accounts and on many different activities, you risk losing track of where and when a given period’s work has been accounted for.
 And it rarely improves project overview and employee usability.